You may be hearing or reading more lately about digital identity, which is on its way to becoming a part of Canadians’ lives.

 When is digital ID coming?

-While there is no set timeframe for implementation of digital ID, steps are already being taken to prepare for its arrival.
+Steps are already being taken to prepare for digital ID.
 In some instances, governments have adopted limited versions of digital IDs that people can use to access public services.
 Interac is currently working with public and private partners to find ideal applications for digital ID solutions.